 Pay yourself first

-This can sometimes be a tricky one, and many people really struggle to wrap their heads around the concept.
+This can sometimes be a tricky one, and many people struggle to wrap their heads around the concept.

-It is very important that when your paycheck comes into your account, the first thing that you should do is to put your set amount into your savings.
+It is very important that when your paycheck comes into your account, the first thing that you should do is put your set amount into your savings.

 If you don’t take care of yourself, then you’re not going to be able to take care of anything else.

 Bills need to be paid, and groceries need to be bought, but if you take that paycheck and spend it right away—even on necessities—where does that leave you?